Current Winner & Honor Books

 December 15: Final date for nominations by committee members.

-January 1: Chair will send list of all titles nominated since September 15 to members.
+January 1: Chair will send list of all titles nominated since September 15 to committee members.

 January: Midwinter Meeting, Committee will meet in three closed sessions to select a winner and honor titles (if any).

-June: Annual Conference, Committee will have the opportunity for input into the oversight and planning of the Printz Awards Program.
+February: the Committee will have input into the planning of the Printz Awards Program & Reception at the ALA Annual Conference.

 The award-winning book may be fiction, nonfiction, poetry or an anthology.